-In making this statement, the Directors have reviewed financial forecasts that include plausible downside scenarios as a result of Covid-19, the Russia-Ukraine conflict and resultant impacts on the global economy.
+In making this statement, the Directors have reviewed financial forecasts that include plausible downside scenarios as a result of geo-political factors and resultant impacts on the global economy.
 These show the Group continuing to generate profit over the next 12 months and that the Group has sufficient cash reserves to enable it to meet its obligations as they fall due.